kisungyou/papers/README.md

 manuscripts and papers.
 Please see the list below for introduction to available folders and markdown files within each folder for detailed description.

+### (04) splaplace

+- This folder contains an online supplementary pdf file for the manuscript titled "*On the Spherical Laplace Distribution*".

 ### (03) TopLSM

 -   A set of `R` scripts to replicate examples from a manuscript titled "*Multiple Latent Spaces Comparison Using Topological Analysis*".